The Rampart Trilogy

 Koli has lived in Mythen Rood his entire life.
 He believes the first rule of survival is that you don’t venture too far beyond the walls.

-Coming Soon: The Trials of Koli
+Available Now: The Trials of Koli

 Koli searches for the fabled city of lost London and a way for him to change his own fate in book two of The Rampart Trilogy.

 I got a story to tell you.
 I’ve been meaning to make a start for a long while now, and this is me doing it, but I’m warning you it might be a bumpy road.
 I never done nothing like this before, so I got no map, as it were, and I can’t figure how much of what happened to me is worth telling.
 Monono says I’m like a man trying to cut his hair without a mirror.
 Too long and you might as well not bother.
 Too short and you’re probably going to be sorry.
 And either road, you got to find some way to make the two sides match.

 About M. R. Carey